|Focus area||Child safety and wellbeing|

 The Ngartuitya Family Group Conference Service allocates a coordinator to each referred family.
 Their coordinators focus on empowering families and community members to identify strategies to keep their own children and young people safe within family and kin.
 Ngartuitya is from the Kaurna language and means ‘for the Children’.
 Kaurna people are the traditional owners of the Adelaide Plains region.

 This three-day professional development course is a requirement be considered for casual work opportunities as a coordinator through this state-wide service.
 There are no other essential requirements for the role as a coordinator, besides your commitment to provide a family led decision-making process about how they will come together to ensure their child’s safety and promote wellbeing.

-The training is facilitated by Sarah Decrea, Manager Family Led Decision Making at Relationships Australia South Australia together with Paul Nixon, as guest presenter, bringing his experience in providing family group conferencing to child protection services from both New Zealand and England.
+The training is facilitated by Sarah Decrea, Manager Family Led Decision Making at Relationships Australia SA together with Paul Nixon, as guest presenter, bringing his experience in providing family group conferencing to child protection services from both New Zealand and England.